 The Packet Traffic Problem

 Sometimes, the packets arrive in the wrong order.
-The ones and zeroes that make up the “s” in the word “systemic” show up after the ones and zeroes that make up the “ic” and, to your colleague, it sounds like you’re talking like the Heptopods in Arrival.
+The ones and zeroes that make up the “s” in the word “systemic” show up after the ones and zeroes that make up the “ic” and, to your colleague, it sounds like you’re talking like a metallic robot.